Dnieper rapids

 There were nine major rapids (some sources give a smaller number), about 30–40 smaller rapids and 60 islands and islets.
-The rapids almost totally obstructed navigation of the river.
+The rapids almost totally obstructed the navigation of the river.

 After the Dnieper Hydroelectric Station was built at Zaporizhzhia in 1932, the rapids were inundated by the Dnieper Reservoir.

 Historical mentions

-The Dnieper Rapids were part of the trade route from the Varangians to the Greeks first mentioned in the Primary Chronicle.
+The Dnieper rapids were part of the trade route from the Varangians to the Greeks first mentioned in the Primary Chronicle.
 The route was probably established in the late eighth and early ninth centuries and gained significant importance from the tenth until the first third of the eleventh century.
 On the Dnieper the travelers had to portage their ships round seven rapids, where they had to be on guard for Pecheneg nomads.

 The rapids was mentioned in Emperor Constantine VII's work De Administrando Imperio and in The Tale of Igor's Campaign.

 Names of the major rapids

 In Ukrainian tradition, there were 9 major rapids (given in the direction of the river flow as shown in the picture on the right):